Here in the UK, Easter is a time of palm crosses, hot cross buns and egg hunts. But how do our European neighbours celebrate?

 Painting hard-boiled eggs is an Easter tradition in Serbia © Antony Stanley, Flickr

-Easter is probably a more important event in the Orthodox calendar than Christmas, and a time when even many non-believers attend church for midnight mass on the night of Good Friday.
-Again, the timing of the Gregorian calendar means that Easter in Serbia usually takes place later than in western Europe.
-On this night, attendance of the mass is accompanied by much jollity afterwards and the drinking of šljivovica.
-The painting of eggs is another Serbian Easter custom that still survives, especially in Vojvodina, and which takes place the week before Easter.
+The painting of eggs is another Serbian Easter custom that still survives, especially in Vojvodina, and takes place on Good Friday.
 During this week whole families become engaged in painting hard-boiled eggs red and sometimes decorating them, although this is a later tradition.
 The painting of the eggs symbolises the renewal of life and one egg remains on the family altarpiece throughout the coming year.
-The red colouration is thought to frighten away the devil.
+The red colouration is thought to frighten away the devil

 The Maltese take Easter week very seriously and many processions take place as well as devotional church visits.
 On Easter Sunday, church is followed by a large family lunch.
 Children are given Easter eggs and a figolla, a pastry filled with almond paste and topped with icing.